 AFTER 12 YEARS of using Rain water....I installed a solar well!

 The RPS SOLAR PUMP KITS: are the best!
-I ordered the RPS400 solar panel kit without the solar panels and they sat in my shed for months until I had time to put it in.
+I ordered the RPS400 solar panel kit without the solar panels The panels were from renology and I orderred 4 which in retrospect might have been more than needed for my 100 foot away water tank (about 80 ft away with 60 ft rise).
+They sat in my shed for months until I had time to build the arbors.

 FIRST THE DITCHES: This week I finished about 50 feet of ditches.
-A 20" deep ditch for the water line to connect the well into the house supply line (goes up to tank).
-Another to connect the electrical conduit from well to rps controller, and a small line from a pre installed wire from generator to the converter next to the controller.
-The converter is a dc to ac box with an auto switch so in the winter I can turn on the generator and the converter senses it and switches on the pump bypassing the solar.
+A 20" deep ditch (according to frost line in our county) for the water line to connect the well into the existing house supply line.
+Another to install the electrical conduit from well to rps controller.
+In addition there was a separate small ditch from a pre installed #10 wire from generator to the converter.
+Converter was placed next to the controller.
+The converter is for situaltions when you want to pump well and there is no light.
+It is a dc to ac box with an auto switch so in the winter if there is low light I can turn on the generator and the converter senses it and switches on the pump bypassing the solar.

 SOLAR ARBOR FOR WELL: I built another solar arbor just for the solar well.
-It four renology 100w 12v panels for the RPS400 Pump.
+Built of pressure treated 4x4 and 2x6s, I then mounted four renology 100w 12v panels for the RPS400 Pump.
 After using the RPS calculator, it seemed I could have used the smaller 200 pump.
 But I opted for the bigger pump and four panels.
-In the end it wasnt necissary but I am glad to have too much rather than too little power.
+In the end it wasn't necissary but I am glad to have too much rather than too little power.

 WELL HEAD AND PIPING: After deciding on 1" pipe not 3/4, I used brass fittings for the well seal.
-I used conduit leftover from my solar system for the #12 submersable electrical well wire.
+I used black poly pipe for the water line up.
+Then attached the #12 submersable electrical well wire.
 After some research I decided to add a faucet onto the brass T on well head to do testing and maybe water the garden directly when pumping the well.
-BUT have to remember to NEVER leave pump on when faucet is turned off!
-Well until I finish the poly line to tank.
+BUT have to remember to NEVER leave pump on if both water valve(to gravity tank) and faucet is turned off !

-TESTING: The next day I emptied the well of 150 gallons of water.
+TESTING: Once the poly pipe was added to gravity tank and the sensor installed inside the tank it was ready to test.
+The next day I emptied the well of 150 gallons of water.
 It took about one hour.
 I noticed when the sun wasn't full on the panels it ran weaker, but it did rise to about 100psi at full sun.